How is the real estate market doing in Maple Park, IL?

 Are there fewer Short Sales and Foreclosures in Maple Park?

-During December 2021 the real estate market in Maple Park consisted of 100% Traditional homes sales.
-That is an increase over November 2021 of 5.6% and inline with December 2020.
+During November 2022 the real estate market in Maple Park consisted of 81.8% Traditional homes sales.
+That is inline with October 2022 and a decrease over November 2021 of 12.9%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Maple Park, IL going up or down and by how much?

-On average, sold home prices in Maple Park, IL have appreciated (risen) 7.33% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in Maple Park, IL have appreciated (risen) 5.11% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in Maple Park, IL have depreciated (fallen) -100% when comparing November 2022 to November 2021 (year over year).
+On average, sold home prices in Maple Park, IL have depreciated (fallen) -100% when comparing November 2022 to October 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Maple Park, IL